contexted-js/core/docs/usage/object-oriented.md

 ## Explain

-Exported registerRoute is wrapped in a helper class as well:
+Exported registerRoute is wrapped in a helper class as well.
+It asks for a subcriber and optinal generators to keep and use them for registerRoute function:

 ```ts
 type UnsubscribeFunction = () => boolean | Promise<boolean>;